 Read the Blog Post “What can I do with R” by Anna Weiss, DPSS’21, MPP Class of 2024

-In the capstone research project, you will collaborate with Austin Wright, Assistant Professor and DPSS Faculty Director, and a group of peers on a real-world problem and design a policy recommendation.
+In the capstone research project, you will collaborate with faculty and a group of peers to tackle a real-world issue with datasets, devising solutions and creating deliverables that can enhance your portfolio online.

-You will harness the skills of research design, policy analysis, and team collaboration to conduct a research project using open-source or faculty-provided datasets.
-There are elements of data collection, analysis, and visualization, and result in a policy memo.
+Academic track participants will harness the skills of research design, policy analysis, and team collaboration to conduct a research project using open-source or faculty-provided datasets.
+Participants will individually write a research note, showcasing their academic readiness for graduate programs or research jobs.

 DPSS alumni have achieved remarkable success in their pursuit of graduate programs and career development.
 They continue their academic pursuit in Master's and Ph.D. programs across various fields, including Data Science, Business, Economics, Law, Mathematics, Political Science, Public Policy, and Social Science.
 Discover how DPSS can empower you on your path to graduate study, including exciting opportunities right here at UChicago, by exploring our blog post, "DPSS Benefits for Graduate School.”